-People learning how to make money on Craigslist is now a real thing as it helps sellers make money through their products, services, and even properties.
+People learning how to make money on Craigslist is now a real thing.
+It helps sellers make money through their products, services, and even properties.
 The platform connects them to buyers online within the same locale for hassle-free transactions.

-Nevertheless, these did not stop 60 million users post an average of 80 million classified ads a month (both stats as of November 29, 2016) on Craiglist.
+Nevertheless, this did not stop 60 million users post an average of 80 million classified ads a month on Craigslist.

 Given the volume of users and activity on the site, you only need to determine how you can tap the right people to your classified ads.

-In this post, I will discuss with you tips and advice on how to make money on Craigslist featuring products you need to sell and methods you need to follow.
+In this post, I will discuss tips and advice on making money on Craigslist, featuring products you need to sell and methods you need to follow.

 Aside from buyers and sellers, Craigslist is a place where you can search for job opportunities.
 If you are more interested in making money by working for it, then you should take a cue from Claire, who is one of Ramit Sethi's Earn1K students.